nats-io/nats-site/content/documentation/tutorials/nats-benchmarking.md

 ### Installing and running the benchmark utility

+The NATS benchmark can be installed and run via Go.
+Ensure your golang environment is setup.

-Thanks to the power of Go, you can either install the `nats-bench` utility in `$GOBIN`:
+There are two approaches; you can either install the `nats-bench` utility in the directory specified in your `GOBIN` environment variable:
 ```
-go install $GOPATH/src/github.com/nats-io/nats/examples/nats-bench.go
+go install $GOPATH/src/github.com/nats-io/go-nats/examples/nats-bench.go
 ```

 ... or you can simply run it via `go run`:

 ```
-go run $GOPATH/src/github.com/nats-io/nats/examples/nats-bench.go
+go run $GOPATH/src/github.com/nats-io/go-nats/examples/nats-bench.go
 ```

+*On windows use the % environment variable syntax, replacing `$GOPATH` with `%GOPATH%`.*

-For the purpose of this tutorial, we'll assume that you chose the first option, and that you've added `$GOBIN` to your `PATH`.
+For the purpose of this tutorial, we'll assume that you chose the first option, and that you've added the `GOBIN` environment variable to your `PATH`.

 ### Usage